SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

   - *Highlight/Show entire path*: When this option is enabled, not only the nodes matching the filter will be highlighted, but also the entire tree structure they are a part of (from root to leaves).

 - *Node positions*: By default, this is set to *Layered*, which means nodes are displayed in different layers.
-Set this to *Custom* if you want to allow users with editing permission to drag and drop the nodes to a custom position.
+  - Set this to *Custom* if you want to allow users with editing permission to drag and drop the nodes to a custom position.
 In that case, it is also possible to select a group of nodes by keeping the Ctrl key pressed while clicking them, and then move them together.
+  - Set this to *Linked to data* if you want to use location info from your data determine the positions of the nodes.
+In that case, 2 options will become available in the configuration of each node in the *Settings* pane.
+It requires the data to have at least two numeric columns that represent the X and Y position of the center of a node.

+- *Viewport*: When *Node positions* is set to *Linked to data*, this determines what the initial viewport of the node-edge should be.
+By default, it will *auto* determine the viewport to fit all nodes.
+When set to *custom*, you can specify the *Center*, *Width* and *Height* of the initial viewport.

-- Direction: Determines how different nodes are displayed depending on their importance, as indicated by their configured weight:
+- *Direction*: When *Node positions* is set to *Layered*, this determines how different nodes are displayed depending on their importance, as indicated by their configured weight:

   - *Backwards*: Nodes are displayed from right to left in order of importance.